pejman-hkh/pelaj/README.md

 # Pelaj
-Pelaj Cms is a tiny cms for laravel with blade and breeze kit starter
+Pelaj Cms is tiny laravel cms with blade and breeze kit starter

 # Install